Beer Scooping (Beer Ticking) FAQ

 Ticking?

-and then update a spreadsheet or database with their
+often update a spreadsheet or database with their

 "winners" once they get home.
 It is useful to refer to